sanand0/llmmath/README.md

 - [openai/o4-mini-high](https://openrouter.ai/openai/o4-mini-high)

 <details>
-<summary>The reasoning traces are interesting.
-O3-Mini-High calculated 1234567 × 8901234 using a recursive strategy.
-(Click for details)</summary>
+<summary>Models use human-like mental math tricks.
+For example, O3-Mini-High calculated 1234567 × 8901234 using a recursive strategy. (👆 Click for details)</summary>

 ```
 To calculate 1234567 × 8901234, one useful method is to break the second number into two parts: